 - To view a person’s contract history, use the

-parameter with the valuecontracts
+expandparameter with the valuecontracts.

 GET /v3/people/1234?expand=contracts HTTP/1.1